 - Solicit proposals for independent research on a range of different topics; and

-- Manage a peer review process to select scholars who will receive funding for their research, as well as access to privacy-protected datasets from Facebook which they can analyze.
+- Manage a peer review process to select scholars who will receive funding for their research and access to privacy-protected datasets from Facebook that they can analyze.

 The commission will exercise the mandatory in several ways by prioritizing research agenda, Soliciting independent research, Providing access to information while protecting privacy and Independent and transparent reporting.